 - How do we assure our customers that we are doing all we can to protect them?

-- What do we do if a customer or employee is sick or not following guidelines?
+- What do we do if a customer or staff member is sick or not following guidelines?

 With these questions in mind, AIHA has created this “Reopening: Guidance for Hair and Nail Salons” guide to offer practical advice for hair and nail salon owners—as well as employees and customers—to reduce the risk of transmitting COVID-19.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and personal services industry organizations.

-Reopening hair and nail salons requires a multi-faceted approach that challenges owners to reinvent the way that these businesses operate and how customers receive their services.
+Reopening hair and nail salons requires a multi-faceted approach that challenges owners to reinvent how these businesses operate and how customers receive their services.
 These reopening guidelines share actionable steps to protect personal service employees and customers, including the following:

 What hair and nail salon owners should do to protect themselves and their customers from COVID-19

 - Strategies to enable physical distancing in hair and nail salons, including limiting the number of customers in the shop at one time, establishing a new waiting-room process, and enabling pre-pay or self-checkout systems